OpenNebula/website/content/software/upgrade_process/upgrade_guide/upgrading_single.md

 ```

 {{<alert title="Note" color="success">}}
-After running onecfg status, you might encounter one of the following messages:
+After running `onecfg status`, you might encounter one of the following messages:

-* *Unknown Configuration Version Error*.
-No action is required.
-The configuration version will be initialized automatically during the OpenNebula upgrade based on the existing version.
+* `Unknown Configuration Version Error`: No action is required.
+The configuration version will be initialized automatically during the OpenNebula upgrade, based on the existing version.

-* *Configuration Metadata Outdated Error*.
-This indicates that a configuration upgrade was skipped during a previous OpenNebula upgrade.
+* `Configuration Metadata Outdated Error`: This indicates that a configuration upgrade was skipped during a previous OpenNebula upgrade.
 To resolve this, reinitialize the configuration state with `onecfg init --force`.
 This will discard any unprocessed configuration upgrades.{{</alert>}}

-After confirming the configuration state, in most cases you can proceed with the following command, which uses OpenNebula’s internal version tracking to apply the appropriate configuration updates:
+After confirming the configuration state, in most cases you can proceed with the following command, which uses OpenNebula's internal version tracking to apply the appropriate configuration updates:

 ```default
 # onecfg upgrade